EricPuig10/FinalProjectFrontEnd/README.md

 ## GENERAL INFO

-SPA for candidates management of Factory F5 using a Rest API that includes JWT-Auth.
+SPA for candidates management of Factoria F5 using a Rest API that includes JWT-Auth.

 &nbsp;

-### OBJECTIVES & TARGET
+### OBJECTIVES

 This app wants to improve the candidates selection process for the bootamps in Factoria F5, to achieve a more efficient and effective control of this task.

 The authorized users can make a CRUD of Candidates & Bootmaps.
 And also filter the candidates by bootcamp o by process state.

 The Master Admin can create new users too.

+App developed in 4 weeks.

+&nbsp;

+### USER STORIES
+1. As an Auth User I want to get a list of candidates and make a crud.
+I want to open a candidat card to manage the information.
+2. As an Auth User I want to get a list of bootcamps and make a crud.
+I want to open a bootcamp card to manage the information.
+3. As an Auth User I want to get a list of Process State and filter each step of the process with the candidates.
+4. As an Auth User I want to filter the candidates by bootcamp and by process state.
+5. As a Master Administrator I want to create new users from Factoria F5.

 &nbsp;